Chrisdd3365/Baluchon/README.md

 Baluchon is an app developed on Swift 4 for travel purposes.
 This app has 3 differents functionalities:

-- Currency change: to allow the user to convert a value based in EUR into differents currencies
+- Currency Change: to allow the user to convert a value based in EUR into differents currencies

 - Translation: to allow the user to translate a word or a sentence or even a text from french to english